-- Maintain an inventory of food and beverages suitable for a major emergency situation, conserve, and allocate - Prepare and serve food as needed - Arrange for recovery of portable water from campus sources or importation of water, or both, for kitchen and cooking uses - Maintain communications with the campus Emergency Command Center and other members of the CERT emergency.
-With SchoolCast, the College will be able to reach literally hundreds or thousands of parents, faculty members, and other emergency contacts within moments.
+- Maintain an inventory of food and beverages suitable for a major emergency situation, conserve, and allocate - Prepare and serve food as needed - Arrange for recovery of portable water from campus sources or importation of water, or both, for kitchen and cooking uses - Maintain communications with the campus Emergency Command Center and other members of the CERT

+VI.
 College Notification System

-The College has implemented two mass notification systems as the primary means to alert the college community of emergency situations: SchoolCast and Visiplex.
-SchoolCast is a new, state-of-the-art rapid alert and notification system which allows administrators to make one call to simultaneously contact faculty, staff and students by cell or landline phone, text message, and email in case of an
+The College has a mass notification system as the primary means to alert the college community of emergencies: FUSUS is a new, state-of-the-art rapid alert and notification system that allows administrators to make one call to simultaneously contact faculty, staff, and students by cell or landline phone, text message, and email in case of an emergency.
+With FUSUS, the College can reach hundreds or thousands of parents, faculty members, and other emergency contacts within moments.